tbpatj/Particle-Morph-Engine/readme.md

 https://github.com/tbpatj/Particle-Morph-Engine/assets/15040109/31836618-25e6-49c5-85f1-a4956be87166

+# Additional

+node and browser versions need to be >= 17. project uses calls such as

+- structuredClone

 # How to Setup:

 Load in the library using the script tag, using either a built .js file or load it from a external source